California Trial Attorneys California Car Accidents Attorneys

 - Lost earning capacity

 - Loss of employment

 As these losses can be defined differently or limited depending upon jurisdiction, it’s a good idea to contact an experienced attorney.
 They can help determine what economic damages apply in your case.

 These types of damages are a little more complicated.
 They typically include things that are not easily quantified, such as:

 - Loss of companionship

 While California does not impose a limit on non-economic damages, it does have a law that prohibits a victim without automotive insurance from recovering non-economic damages, regardless of fault.
-If you have questions about these types of damages, call a Riverside, San Bernardino, or Orange County car accident lawyer.
-They can figure out exactly what damages are appropriate for your claim.
+If you have questions about these types of damages, call our experienced lawyers.
+They can help to figure out what damages are appropriate for your claim.